 What are chafer grubs?

-- The larvae have white bodies, brown heads and three pairs of legs the largest species, the cockchafer or Maybug (Melolontha melolontha) can reach 50mm in length.
-All chafer grubs feed in the soil or in accumulations of rotting vegetable matter.
+The largest chafer beetle in Britain is the cockchafer or Maybug (Melolontha melolontha) can reach 50mm in length.
 Adult maybugs are over 3cm in length and active during May, often attracted to light, more information on this insect is available from the Wildlife Trusts

-- Garden problems are caused by the smaller garden and Welsh chafers (Phyllopertha horticola and Hoplia philanthus) (up to 20mm) whose grubs are mainly found under turf where they can destroy the root system.
-Animals such as foxes badgers and corvid birds often dig for these grubs in infested turf
+Garden problems are caused by the smaller garden and Welsh chafers (Phyllopertha horticola and Hoplia philanthus) (up to 20mm) whose grubs are mainly found under turf where they can consume the root system.
+Animals such as foxes badgers and corvid birds often dig for these grubs in affected turf

 Chafer grubs found in compost heaps and organic rich soil are often Rose Chafer larvae which do not normally damage plants and are part of the composting process.